 Testing of the world’s longest wind turbine blade

 The LM 88.4 P test blade arrived at BLAEST on 1st July, 2016, after being transported from LM Wind Power’s Pilot Plant in Lunderskov.
-Four weeks later, the static test was successfully completed.
+In four weeks the static test was successfully completed.

 The LM 88.4 P demonstrated that it can withstand extremely high winds.
-In the months ahead, a fatigue test, involving shaking the blade up and down several million times, will establish if they have the durability and longevity to survive 25 years of offshore operation.
+In the next few months a fatigue test involving the shaking the blade up and down several million times was conducted to determine the durability, longevity, and the ability to survive 25 years of offshore operation.

-Throughout the rest of this year, two LM 88.4 P blades will be tested simultaneously: one at LM Wind Power’s Lunderskov Test Centre, and one at the BLAEST test facility.
-The parallel testing program will provide results over a 7-month duration – to ensure that the blade fulfils its design requirements in half the time normally required for testing.
+For the rest of 2016, two LM 88.4 P blades will be tested simultaneously: one at LM Wind Power’s Lunderskov Test Centre, and one at the BLAEST test facility.
+The parallel testing program will provide results over a 7-month duration – to ensure that the blade meets its design requirements, in half the time normally required for testing.